Which personal trainer certification is best for you?

-This is incredibly helpful when compared to certifications that cover nutrition in depth but give fewer practical insights, or certifications that skim the surface of nutrition topics but do not go into any depth.
+This is incredibly helpful when compared to other certification books that cover nutrition in-depth but give fewer practical insights or certifications that skim the surface of nutrition topics but do not go into any depth.
 In our experience, the scientific knowledge in training certifications is not always directly tied to practical training insights.

 The specific practical insights in NCSF make the scientific information readily applicable from day one of your personal training career.

-The ‘Exploring Dietary Supplements’ chapter is similarly detailed and covers the general overview of the supplement industry and its lack of regulation, which is key for discussing claims on supplement labels with your clients.
+Back to NCSF!
+The NCSF ‘Exploring Dietary Supplements’ chapter is similarly detailed and covers the general overview of the supplement industry and its lack of regulation, which is key for discussing claims on supplement labels with your clients.

-Given the wide availability and consumption of over-the-counter supplements marketed for performance enhancement, this section is incredibly valuable for answering your clients’ supplement related questions.
+Given the wide availability and consumption of over-the-counter supplements marketed for performance enhancement, this section is incredibly valuable for answering any supplement-related question.

 The NCSF provides the citation to the actual studies performed on supplements so you can tell your clients which supplements have evidence supporting their use, and which supplements make unsupported or disproven claims.

-With the massive growth and marketing coming from the supplement industry, the modern fitness professional must have this baseline knowledge to be adequately prepared for the questions your clients will inevitably ask.
+With the massive growth and marketing coming from the supplement industry, the modern fitness professional must have this baseline knowledge to be adequately prepared so they can have answers to the questions their clients will inevitably ask.